In honor of my grandson's sixth birthday: this post was written on the occasion of his birth.

 When I say I hit the road, you have to realize that it was Friday, July 1, the first day of the Independence Day weekend.
 Highway patrol lurked in hidden spots along I-85 ready to nab drivers stupid enough to speed on a holiday weekend.

 My body strained to fly, but I squashed that urge for the first two hours.
 Once I hit Atlanta, I floored it, weaving in and out of traffic like a crazed race car driver.

 4th of July holiday traffic clogged the six lanes ignoring my hazard lights, horn blowing, and flashing headlights.
-I swerved into the far right lane only to get stuck behind a little old lady driving a Chrysler 3000 well below the speed limit.
+I swerved into the far left lane only to get stuck behind a little old lady driving a Chrysler 3000 well below the speed limit.
 I honked and flashed and beeped to no avail.
 The drivers in the lane to my right flew by, unwilling to make way.
 When I finally did get over, I ended up behind another Chrysler 3000.
 What's the deal Atlanta grannies?
 Drive 50 mph in the right lane, or better yet, get off the interstate.